trstlabs/intento/docs/docs/actions/ibc-actions.md

 ## Action Process

-1. (Register an interchain account with `MsgRegisterAccount` or `MsgRegisterAccountAndSubmitAutoTx` when acting on a chain for the first time)
+1. (Register an interchain account with `MsgRegisterAccount` or `MsgRegisterAccountAndSubmitAction` when acting on a chain for the first time)
-2. Submit an AutoTX using `MsgSubmitAutoTx` - if fee funds are sent along with it, a new fee address is generated
+2. Submit an AutoTX using `MsgSubmitAction` - if fee funds are sent along with it, a new fee address is generated
 3. Chain checks if execution settings from `Conditions` are ok
 4. `AutoTX` is inserted in a queue
 5. In each block,scheduled AutoTXs are retrieved given the current block time